robert-hh/SH1106/readme.md

 display.poweroff()
 display.sleep(state)
 ```
 Enable and disable the display. display.sleep(True) is identical to display.poweroff(),
 display.sleep(False) is equivalent to display.poweron().
 Other than the literal meaning could tell, it does not switch the power line(Vcc)
 of the display.

 ###  display.contrast()

 ```
-display.contrast(channel, rate)
+display.contrast(level)
 ```
 Set the display's contrast to the given level.
 The range is 0..255.
 For a single color
 display like the SH1106, this is actually the brightness.

 ###  display.invert()
 ```
 display.invert(flag)
 ```
 Invert the content of the display, depending on the value of Flag.
 This is immediately
 effective for the whole display.
 - flag = True  Invert
 - flag = False Normal mode